 Whatever lovely fantasy creature you enjoy, me, personally, I love them all.
 And I am grateful that I have readers who love the worlds I create.
 Thank you so much for all you do!

-If you’d like to read more, as I said earlier, the ebook of PASSION’S SACRED DANCE is on sale today for Black Friday.
+If you’d like to read more, as I said earlier, the ebook of Keeper of the Grove is on sale today for Black Friday.
 You can find it at Amazon and the paperback is also on sale (OR was, at the date of this post).

 Add to your Good Reads shelf here.
 I hope you’ll check it out and enjoy the magic!